Standards of Satisfactory Academic Progress (SAP)

-How do I know if I am on financial aid probation or disqualification?
+How do I know if I am on financial aid warning or disqualification?

-- Check your Campus Connection To-Do list.
-If you are on probation or disqualification, it will be noted there.
-In addition, we send an email to the NDSU email account for all students who are on probation or disqualification.
+Check your Campus Connection To-Do list.
+If you are on warning or disqualification, it will be noted there.
+In addition, we send an email to the NDSU email account for all students who are on warning or disqualification.
 This is done just after grades are posted each term.
 Ultimately, the responsibility of knowing what the satisfactory academic progress requirements are rests with each NDSU student.
-If you are not sure if you are on probation/disqualification, you should check Campus Connection or contact Student Financial Services.
+If you are not sure if you are on warning/disqualification, you should check Campus Connection or contact Student Financial Services.
 We also encourage you to read the SAP policy each semester.
 The policy can be viewed by clicking here.

 How do I know whether or not I should appeal my disqualification?